smartinternz02/SI-GuidedProject-713003-1706137475/README.md

   4. Click on the "Add to Cart" button.
 - **Expected Outcome**: The selected product should be added to the cart successfully.

-### 4. Navigate to Different Tab
+### 4. Navigate to a Different Tab
 - **Description**: Tests the ability to navigate to different tabs on the Amazon website.
 - **Steps**:
   1. Login to the Amazon website.
   2. Navigate to a different tab (e.g., "Today's Deals", "Your Orders").
-- **Expected Outcome**: User should be able to navigate to the selected tab without any errors.
+- **Expected Outcome**: The user should be able to navigate to the selected tab without any errors.

 ### 5. Logout
 - **Description**: Verifies the logout functionality on the Amazon website.
 - **Steps**:
   1. Login to the Amazon website.
   2. Click on the user profile icon.
-  3. Select "Logout" option.
+  3. Select the "Logout" option.
-- **Expected Outcome**: User should be logged out successfully and redirected to the login page.
+- **Expected Outcome**: The user should be logged out successfully and redirected to the login page.

 ### Analyze Requirements